nharsch/Game-220/docs/Game 220 Week 1.md

 		- Amplitude is distance from 0 point
 - complex waves: many frequencies combined
 	- intro to EQ
+		- one hertz = one oscilation per second
+		- we here from 20hz -> 20khz
+	- simple waves have one frequency
+		- sine wave
+		- square wave
+	- real sounds are complex
+		- piano note will have fundemental frequency
+		- will also have high and low "harmonics"
 - attack and decay
 	- attack decay (and sustain release)
 	- waveform: gunshot verses cars passing